varnamproject/govarnam-ibus/README.md

-# IBus Engine For govarnam
+# IBus Engine For GoVarnam

 An easy way to type Indian languages on GNU/Linux systems.

 goibus - golang implementation of libibus

-Thanks to [sarim](https://github.com/sarim/goibus) and [haunt98](https://github.com/haunt98/goibus) for developing goibus from which `govarnam-ibus` is developed.
+Thanks to [sarim](https://github.com/sarim/goibus) and [haunt98](https://github.com/haunt98/goibus) for developing goibus from which this IBus engine is developed.

 ## Installation